vendia/blog/posts/2022-08-31-new-serverless-pricing.md

 # Introducing developer-friendly pricing with our new Individual Plan

 We love developers at Vendia and we appreciate those of you who are working on personal projects, testing and experimenting with a new idea.
-We wanted to support innovators and change makers like you (Yes, we are looking at you).
+We want to support innovators and change makers like you (Yes, we are looking at you).
 For this reason, we are excited to announce our new Individual plan for Vendia Share.
 This new plan includes all of our latest features including multi-party data sharing, cross-cloud support, fine-grained access controls, data redaction, real-time notifications, and more.

-One of the benefits of building serverless applications is the ability to scale up (or down) with usage — with the new Individual plan, Vendia Share will scale to meet your needs.
+One of the benefits of building serverless applications is the ability to scale up (or down) with usage — with the new Individual plan, Vendia Share will scale to meet your needs without breaking the bank.

 ## Individual Plan Features